Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 Read these tips on how to pack for multi-climate trips!

-Of course there aren’t any hard and fast rules for dressing in layers when it comes to fashion, but there are a few tips and tricks to help a beginner start the process of learning how to layer clothes for winter.
+Of course there aren’t any hard and fast rules for layering clothes when it comes to fashion, but there are a few tips and tricks to help a beginner start the process of learning how to layer clothes for winter.
 Once you become familiar with the steps, you can experiment with lots of different options.

 All of the most interesting layering combos start at the top.
 Not that you can’t have some interesting things going on at the bottom, but it is a little more limiting.
 Therefore, I will go through the steps with the top half of your clothing.